jelmd/snmp-export/generator/README.md

 #### value: _newValue_
 Replace the value of the related label with the given _newValue_ if _regexExpr_ matched the current value of the label.
 Capture-groups using `$num` are supported.

 Special: If _newValue_ results into `@drop@`, the metric gets dropped.
-So in contrast to *overrides*._metricName_.*ignore*.*true* it allows one to drop a metric not by its name but by its label value(s).
+So in contrast to *overrides*._metricNameList_.*ignore*.*true* it allows one to drop a metric not by its name but by its label value(s).
 E.g. if one has an Switch with a lot of transceiver on is usually not really interested in voltage/current/temperature, but retrieving the whole table is much faster than retrieving the single entries one is interested in, one may use this feature to get rid off it immediately and thus saves the prometheus client a lot of work and energy of course.

 A real world example showing such a case is:
 ```